 Another notable thing is that Amagansett is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Amagansett’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Amagansett is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Amagansett is a great place for families with children to consider.
+First of all, many other families with children live here, making Amagansett a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Amagansett has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Amagansett’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Amagansett is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Amagansett is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Amagansett is that it can take a long time to commute to work.
 In Amagansett, the average commute to work is 37.75 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Amagansett doesn't have a public transportation system that people use for their commute.
+Amagansett is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Amagansett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amagansett residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Amagansett include English, German, European, Italian, and Irish.